-This division specialises in the manufacture of specialty electrical cables, sourcing and supply of niche electrical cables, high voltage cables, flexible cables and plugs and couplers.
+This division specialises in the design and manufacture of flameproof plugs and couplers for underground coal mining plus specialty electrical cables, sourcing and supply of niche electrical cables, high voltage cables and flexible cables.

 Market penetration is achieved through 7 distribution outlets, 5 that are run by the company in Sydney, Brisbane, Rockhampton, Melbourne and Perth and 2 distributors located in New Zealand and Adelaide.